allthingslinux/tux/docs/content/dev/database.md

 ### Initialization

 Within the `controllers` directory, the `__init__.py` file plays a critical role.

 It is responsible for importing all individual controllers, thus consolidating them into a unified system.
 These imported controllers are then made available to the rest of the application through the `DatabaseController` class.

 ## DatabaseController Class

 The `DatabaseController` class serves as the central hub, interfacing between various parts of the application and the database controllers.
 By importing it, other components of the system can utilize database operations seamlessly, leveraging the logic encapsulated within individual controllers.

-Commands and features within the bot make use of this centralized class to handle all necessary data storage and retrieval operations in a type-safe and efficient manner, ensuring robust interaction with the database.

 ## Working with Prisma